yogeshmishra667/yogeshmishra667/README.md

 <h1 align="center">Hi 👋, I'm yogesh mishra</h1>
-<h3 align="center">A 22 years old full-stack javaScript developer from India and have a keen interest in JavaScript.
+<h3 align="center">My name is Yogesh, and I'm a full-stack JavaScript developer from India.
 I develop innovative websites using my creativity and aesthetic solution.
-I am passionate about learning new technologies and books, one of my favorite quote that I live by is "knowing is not enough, we must apply".</h3>
+I have a keen interest in javascript and UI/UX and have been involved in web development since the early 2017 when I was learning basic HTML.
+Since then, my interests have grown to include everything from building websites.
+My goal is always to learn new technologies and books that can help me grow as a web developer. one of my favorite quote that I live by is "knowing is not enough, we must apply".</h3>

 <p align="left"> <a href="https://twitter.com/yogijs_404" target="blank"><img src="https://img.shields.io/twitter/follow/yogijs_404?logo=twitter&style=for-the-badge" alt="yogijs_404" /></a> </p>